 Sec.
 3.22.12.
-Height of Buildings.
+Height of Buildings

-- A. The maximum height of buildings shall be based upon the zones shown on the Emory Village Regulating Plan dated March 23, 2007, adopted by the Board of Commissioners as part of the official zoning map amendment previously incorporated herein by reference, and updated in 2022. - B. All buildings shall contain a story meeting the definition of sidewalk level (see 3.22.4). - C. The maximum permitted building height shall be regulated by both the number of stories and the total building height, subject to the following restrictions: - 1.
-Buildings at sidewalk level in Zones 2, 3, and 4 shall have a minimum height of twelve (12) feet and a maximum height of eighteen (18) feet above the closest build-to-line except as authorized in Zones 3 and 4 for parking levels.
+- A. Zones.
+The maximum height of buildings shall be based upon the zones shown on the Emory Village Regulating Plan dated March 23, 2007, adopted by the Board of Commissioners as part of the official zoning map amendment previously incorporated herein by reference, and updated in 2022. - B. Sidewalk Level.
+All buildings shall contain a story meeting the definition of sidewalk level (see 3.22.4). - C. Maximum Height and Stories.
+The maximum permitted building height shall be regulated by both the number of stories and the total building height, subject to the following restrictions:

-- 2. Buildings at sidewalk level in Zone 1 shall have a minimum height of nine (9) feet and a maximum height of twelve (12) feet above the closest build-to-line. - 3.
+- 1. The sidewalk level in Zones 2, 3, and 4 shall have a minimum height of twelve (12) feet and a maximum height of eighteen (18) feet above the closest build-to-line except as authorized in Zones 3 and 4 for parking levels. - 2.
+The sidewalk level in Zone 1 shall have a minimum height of nine (9) feet and a maximum height of twelve (12) feet above the closest build-to-line. - 3.
 All other stories shall have a minimum height of nine (9) and a maximum height of twelve (12) feet; and - 4.
-Stories of buildings not meeting the parameters of C.1. through C.3. are prohibited. - D. Within Zones 1, 2, and 4 and unless otherwise limited by a fixed elevation above mean sea level, the maximum height of sidewalk levels and buildings in feet shall be measured from a horizontal plane established at the finished grade's highest elevation along the closest adjacent build-to-line adjoining said parcel.
-Parcels with more than one hundred twenty (120) feet of frontage along a build-to-line shall establish the finished grade's maximum elevation and accompanying building height limit not less than once for every one hundred twenty (120) linear feet of frontage. - E. No building shall be less than two (2) stories in height along the build-to-line. - F. The maximum height of buildings shall meet each requirement below within each zone:
+Stories of buildings not meeting the parameters of C.1. through C.3. are prohibited. - D. Elevations.
+Within Zones 1, 2, and 4 and unless otherwise limited by a fixed elevation above mean sea level, the maximum height of sidewalk levels and buildings in feet shall be measured from a horizontal plane established at the finished grade's highest elevation along the closest adjacent build-to-line adjoining said parcel.
+Parcels with more than one hundred twenty (120) feet of frontage along a build-to-line shall establish the finished grade's maximum elevation and accompanying building height limit not less than once for every one hundred twenty (120) linear feet of frontage. - E. Minimum Number of Stories.
+No building shall be less than two (2) stories in height along the build-to-line. - F. Zones.
+The maximum height of buildings shall meet each requirement below within each zone, as described on the following pages.